 During World War II, the US Treasury Department blocked most financial transactions between the United States and enemy nations or nations occupied by Nazi Germany or its allies.
-They also closely monitored any financial transactions with European countries that were neutral during World War II: Spain, Portugal, Sweden, Switzerland, Turkey, and Ireland.
-This message reveals that despite those policies, the US War Refugee Board (WRB)—the US agency created in January 1944 in January 1944 to aid Jews during the Holocaust—sent money to Sweden to help refugees escape into the country.
-The WRB staff hid the payment from the Swedish government by transmitting it through a Goodyear Tire factory.1
+They also closely monitored any financial transactions with neutral European countries.1 This message reveals that despite those policies, the US War Refugee Board (WRB)—the US agency created in January 1944 to aid Jews during the Holocaust—sent money to Sweden to help refugees escape into the country.
+The WRB staff hid the payment from the Swedish government by transmitting it through a Goodyear Tire factory.2

-American government officials in this period corresponded with US diplomats overseas using telegrams (also referred to as cables), short numbered messages which were encoded and decoded to ensure secrecy.
-This cable was sent by the US minister in Sweden (the equivalent of an ambassador) Herschel Johnson.
+American government officials in this period corresponded with US diplomats overseas using telegrams (also referred to as cables), short messages that were encoded and decoded to ensure secrecy.
+The featured telegram was sent by the US minister in Sweden (the equivalent of an ambassador) Herschel Johnson.
 Even though the message says it is for the Secretary of State, the numbers indicated that it was actually meant for the War Refugee Board staff.

 Johnson states that "Goodyear funds were delivered in cash," and "at this time we do not recommend bank transfers."
 Instead of sending $50,000 through banks into Sweden, the WRB gave it to a Goodyear Tire factory in Akron, Ohio.
 A Goodyear Tire factory in Sweden then gave the same amount in Swedish kronor to the WRB's representative.
 The company was no doubt surprised that the US government was making this request, but it was willing to assist.
 Johnson warns that using the banks would "unavoidably attract notice and suspicion."